PrethamMuthappa/OneTap/README.md

 # one Tap

-one tap is a simple java swing tool to clear system cache and temporary files, created using FlatLaf theme and Miglayout
+one tap is a simple java swing tool to clear system cache and temporary files, created using FlatLaf theme and Miglayout.
+This tool was created just for trying out/exploring swing Flatlaf and Miglayout , this tool offers no practicality and is generally no use.

 Created using Java(21) swings with flatlaf for giving it a modern look and feel and Miglayout for layout manager
 - Fairly easy tool to perform an easy task